maxbeber/deep-water/README.md

 Tbd.

 > Freshwater is the most important resource for mankind, cross-cutting all social, economic and environmental activities.
 It is a condition for all life on our planet, an enabling limiting factor for any social and technological development, a possible source of welfare or misery, cooperation or conflict.
-(Unesco)
+(UNESCO)

 The exponenetial growth of satellite-based information over the past four decades has provided unprecedented opportunities to improve water resource manegement.